Esper89/Subnautica-TerrainPatcher/dist-readme.md

 ## Configuration

 Patch load order can be configured in `load-order.txt`.
 Each line should be the name of the patch to reorder.
-Load order can only be configured for patches loaded from the filesystem; to configure the load order of patches provided directly by other mods, change the BepInEx load order of those mods.
+If you have multiple terrain patches that conflict with each other, changing the load order usually won't fix broken terrain—the terrain patches are likely just incompatible.

 ## Repository